-A daughter of immigrants, Crystal Mariscal was born in California but grew up in Mexico.
-Thanks to amnesty, her parents were able to become legal U.S. citizens.
-Crystal moved back to the U.S. at age 16, with one little girl in her arms and expecting her second child.
-At the age of 21, she became a homeless single mom.
+Though born in the U.S., Crystal Mariscal was raised by her immigrant parents in Mexico, with her mother and father receiving amnesty and becoming legal U.S. citizens.
+Crystal moved back to the U.S. at age 16, with one little girl in her arms and and another child on the way.
+By 21, she was a homeless single mother.

-But the American dream that her parents sowed in her heart kept her going.
-From a housekeeper, landscaper, teacher, family advocate and community organizer, every job helped Mariscal to continue to learn and better understand the system, and how to teach her clients to connect with the Latino community.
+But the ideals passed down from Crystal’s own parents pointed her way.
+Working as everything from a housekeeper, landscaper, family advocate, educator, and community organizer, Mariscal to came to learn and better understand public relations, teaching her clients ways to connect with the Latino community.

 Now, in her consulting business, Mariscal LLC, Crystal’s clients include the public health departments in Pitkin and Mesa counties and Colorado Mountain College.
 She has become a part of the fabric of the community and serves on town council in New Castle, the board of directors of the River Bridge Regional Center, Garfield County Libraries and Garfield County Latino Community Committee.